22 Small Bedroom Ideas That Are Big in Style

 Mirrors expand a small bedroom by creating the illusion of a bigger room.
 Positioning a mirror to reflect the light of a window is also the only way to up the natural light in your space.

-The easiest way to incorporate a big mirror to your space?
-Try this DIY technique.
-Buy a body-length mirror and lean it up against the wall.
+The easiest way to incorporate a big mirror?
+Try this easy technique.
 Find a body-length mirror and lean it up against the wall.
 No holes needed.
 Though, you’ll want to secure it with wall tacky for peace of mind.

 If floor space is limited but you have higher ceilings, consider adding a loft or platform for your sleeping area with storage or seating underneath.
 This isn’t an option for everyone, but for those who don’t mind climbing into bed, this layout can completely transform a small room.